(dye AZ e pam)

 Note: Use of diazepam in patients undergoing cardioversion or endoscopic procedures has been superseded by agents with a more pharmacokinetically favorable profile (eg, midazolam) (Thomas 2014; Triantafillidis 2013).

-Seizures, acute, active: Adjunct in convulsive disorders (oral); management of select, refractory epilepsy patients on stable regimens of antiepileptic drugs requiring intermittent use of diazepam to control episodes of increased seizure activity (rectal); treatment of intermittent, stereotypic episodes of frequent seizure activity (ie, seizure clusters, acute repetitive seizures) that are distinct from a patient's usual seizure pattern in patients with epilepsy (intranasal); adjunct in severe recurrent convulsive seizures (injection).
+Seizures, acute, active: Adjunct in convulsive disorders (oral); treatment of intermittent, stereotypic episodes of frequent seizure activity (ie, seizure clusters, acute repetitive seizures) that are distinct from a patient's usual seizure pattern in patients with epilepsy (≥6 years of age [intranasal], ≥2 years of age [rectal]); adjunct in severe recurrent convulsive seizures (injection).

 Status epilepticus (injection): Adjunct in status epilepticus.